VoxHash/DB_Storage_Manager/CONTRIBUTING.md

 - Test on Windows, macOS, and Linux
 - Test backup and restore operations
 - Test query console functionality
+- Aim for high test coverage

 ### 📚 Documentation
 - Update documentation for new features
-- Add JSDoc comments for new functions
+- Add docstrings for new functions and classes
 - Update README if needed
 - Include examples in your code
 - Update changelog for significant changes
+- Follow Google or NumPy docstring style

 ## 🎯 Contribution Areas